-If you get to the TSA line, and are told that you have too many liquids, or your bottles are too large, you’ll be give a couple options:
+If you get to the TSA line, and are told that you have too many liquids, or your bottles are too large, you’ll be given a couple options:

 While we don’t recommend trying to sneak through liquids that exceed the rules, there are some things you can do to maximize your packing while still following the rules:

 One option is to take advantage of your travel companion’s liquid allowance.
-If your husband or boyfriend doesn’t need to travel with many liquids, you can transfer some of your items to his quart size baggie.
+If your travel partner doesn’t need to travel with many liquids, you can transfer some of your items to their quart size baggie.

 Alternately, you can arrange to share certain items with your traveling companion, cutting down on the liquids you need to bring.

 You should also think about avoiding liquids when there’s a solid version available.
-Sub powder foundation for liquid (I’m a fan of Stila’s Illuminating powder foundation), lipstick for lip gloss, and even think about trying out a solid shampoo bar!
+Sub powder foundation for liquid, lipstick for lip gloss, and maybe try out a solid shampoo bar.

 You might be concerned about using travel size bottles because you’re wondering if the small sizes will last for an entire trip.
 This really depends on how long you’ll be gone.